Compact Web Language (COWEL)

 Every directive has three parts:

-In EBNF grammar, a directive is constructed as follows:
+In EBNF grammar, a directive-splice is constructed as follows:

 4.5.1.
 Directive names